Skip to main content

 If you have evidence that a decision has not been made correctly, or if there are mitigating circumstances the examiners should have considered before making their decision, you can appeal.

 In the first instance, you should approach your school for early resolution as soon as possible, however if you wish to make a formal appeal it must be made within four weeks of the official notification of the Mitigation outcome via My Birkbeck.
-Please refer to the Student Appeals Policy and Procedure (PDF) for more guidance.
+Please refer to the Student Appeals Policy and Procedure in the Policy for 2024/25 for more guidance.